Kevin Finlayson: Career

 Finlayson started his career at Queen's Park where he progressed from the Boys club through to become a regular in the first team playing over 50 games before turning professional with Ross County.

 Only playing about a dozen games with the Staggies, Finlayson was loaned back to Queen's Park before re-signing for them permanently in 2000.

 After leaving the Spiders, he signed for Stranraer where he played well over 100 times as a right Winger/forward.

 After helping Stranraer to promotion at the expense of Greenock Morton, he signed for the Cappielow club on a Bosman free transfer on 31 May 2005, signing along with 3 others (Andy McLaren, Derek Lilley and Alex Walker).

-Finlayson became a very adaptable player playing at right back, right wing back, right midfield, centre midfield, left midfield and up front in his five years at Cappielow.
+During his five years at Cappielow, Finlayson featured in a variety of roles, including right back, right wing back, right midfield, centre midfield, left midfield and up front.

 He was released by Morton at the end of the 2009–10 season, and subsequently signed for Clyde.
 He made 35 appearances in all competitions for the Bully Wee, before leaving the club in May 2011, after turning down a new contract.